jasozh/nextjs-github-template/README.md

 4. Replace `yarn start` in `package.json` with `npx serve@latest out` to deploy the static files locally.

 5. In GitHub, go to **Settings > Pages > Build and deployment > Source > GitHub Actions** and generate `nextjs.yml` by clicking on the Next.js workflow.
-Note: if you are using `yarn v2` or later, you must edit the YAML file and delete the following line.
+Note: if you are using `yarn v2` or later, you must edit the YAML file and delete the following lines.
 This is because the latest version of the `yarn` npm package is v1 while the yarn version specified in `package.json` is higher.

    ```bash
    if [ -f "${{ github.workspace }}/yarn.lock" ]; then